Freshgeek52/Rock-Paper-cissors/README.md

 # Rock-Paper-cissors
-This is a simple pratice of javascript with the Rock Paper Scissors game
+This is a simple project using javascript for Rock Paper Scissors game.